CheshireMinded/template/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a defect or regression
+about: Report a defect or issue in the template
 title: "[Bug] "
 labels: bug
 assignees: ""
 ---

+> **Note:** This is a template repository.
+Issues are reviewed periodically, but responses are not guaranteed.

 ## Summary